Zengxiang-Zhao/zengxiang-zhao.github.io/docs/Linux-CLI.md

 - [create a new user to a group](https://careerkarma.com/blog/linux-add-user-to-group/#:~:text=You%20can%20add%20a%20user,user%20and%20the%20user's%20username.) : `sudo useradd -g primary_group -G another_group -s /usr/bin/bash -m new_user`.
 Here `-m` means create a homde directory for new user; `-s` means using specific shell.
 - [change passwd for new user](https://linuxize.com/post/how-to-create-users-in-linux-using-the-useradd-command/): `sudo passwd new_user`
 - [delete a user](https://linuxize.com/post/how-to-delete-users-in-linux-using-the-userdel-command/) : `userdel username`; `userdel -r username`.
 Use the `-r (--remove)` option to force userdel to remove the user’s home directory and mail spool
+- Create a new user in Linux : `sudo useradd -s /usr/bin/bash -m new_user`

 ## mkdir